 - And, of course, as members of their management committees to be responsible for their overall management and sustainability.

-Volunteering on city farms and community gardens is a great way to meet people, get involved in a local community project, and to gain new skills and, in some cases, vocational qualifications.
+Volunteering is a great way to meet people, get involved in a local community project, and to gain new skills and, in some cases, vocational qualifications.
 Most of all, it's fun!

 Other organisations for volunteers